 The Los Angeles County Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force) supports the state goal of increasing waste diversion to 75% or higher as established under AB 341 (2011, Chesbro).
 The Task Force also agrees that diverting organic waste from landfills will be necessary to accomplish this goal.
 However, in order for local governments to accomplish the State mandated goal, they need to be provided with tools for successful implementation of an organic waste recycling program.
 For this reason the Task Force currently opposes Assembly Bill 1826 (April 22, 2014 version) unless amended to address the following concerns.
-However, we would like the opportunity to work with you and/or your staff to address these issues with the goal of reaching a resolution.
+In the mean time we will continue to work with Assembly Member Chesbro and/or his staff as well as your Committee Consultant to address these issues with the goal of reaching a resolution prior to the hearing of the subject bill by your Committee.

-- Provide incentives for increased organic waste processes infrastructure and remove barriers to the use of new technologies for processing organic waste. - Modify the 2019 Threshold applicable to businesses generating one cubic yard of organic waste per week. - Expand criteria for delaying implementation of the "organic waste recycling program" by a jurisdiction. - Define the terms "organic waste recycling", "organic waste recycling facility", and "reasonable vicinity" unless they will be defined by the Department of Resources Recycling Recovery through the rulemaking process. - Remove program requirements which seem excessive.
+- Provide incentives for increased organic waste processes infrastructure and remove barriers to the use of new technologies for processing organic wastes. - Modify the 2019 Threshold applicable to businesses generating one cubic yard of organic waste per week. - Expand criteria for delaying implementation of the "organic waste recycling program" by a jurisdiction. - Define the terms "organic waste recycling," "organic waste recycling facility" and "reasonable vicinity" unless they will be defined by the Department of Resources Recycling and Recovery (CalRecycle) through the rulemaking process. - Remove program requirements which seem excessive by placing more of the decision making power over the organic waste recycling program in the hands of the local jurisdictions.